xakur/soppusite/_posts/2023-10-18-5-practical-strategies-how-to-stop-overthinking.md

 If you do not know how to meditate, you can start by looking for guided meditation videos on YouTube.
 There are different types of meditation tailored to different needs, e.g. self-love meditation, meditation for calm, anxiety meditation.
 Typically, these videos incorporate positive affirmations to help you feel better.
 Depending on the video or audio, a guided meditation can range from 10 minutes to an hour.

-Regular practice can help you become more aware of your thoughts and emotions, allowing you to step back from them rather than getting entangled in overthinking.
+Regular practice can help you become more aware of your thoughts and emotions, allowing you to step back from them and stop overthinking.

 ### 2. Set Specific Time for Reflection